nameko/nameko/docs/built_in_extensions.rst

 RPC
 ---

 Nameko includes an implementation of RPC over AMQP.
-It comprises the ``@rpc`` entrypoint, a proxy for services to talk to other services, and a standalone proxy that non-nameko clients can use to make RPC calls to a cluster:
+It comprises the ``@rpc`` entrypoint, a proxy for services to talk to other services, and a standalone proxy that non-Nameko clients can use to make RPC calls to a cluster:

 .. literalinclude:: examples/rpc.py